-When we arrived at the location, it only took us minutes to find the location of the tree, which was actually visible from the main road if you know where to look.
+After searching the internet prior to my trip in March of 2008, I came across three suggested places for the location of U2's Fallen Joshua Tree.
+All three were within about 15 miles of desert along a lonely stretch of highway.
+Using that as a basis for my search area, I studied satellite imagery and had a breakthrough.
+It seemed that I had been able to match up the mountain ranges seen within the album artwork photography with the real world locations.
+When we arrived in the area during our Death Valley trip, it only took us minutes to find the location of the tree, which was actually visible from the main road if you know where to look.
 We walked out there and signed in to the official visitor's log in the U2ube, and took some photographs of the fallen tree and fan tributes which surrounded it.
-By far, the coolest tribute is the concrete plaque lying on the desert ground which asks: "Have you found what you're looking for?"
-Indeed, we had, high on the desert plain, where the streets have no name.
+By far, the best tribute is the concrete plaque lying on the desert ground which asks: "Have you found what you're looking for?".
+Indeed, we had, high on the desert plain where the streets have no name.
 And with that, all of those years in which I had played "The Joshua Tree" while driving through Death Valley had come full circle.
-Out of respect for U2 fans, I'm not going to reveal the location of U2's Fallen Joshua Tree.
+Out of respect for U2 fans, I originally did not reveal the location of U2's Fallen Joshua Tree.